 Chain and Compass Traversing

 In chain and compass traversing, the magnetic bearings of the survey lines are measured by a compass and the lengths of the lines are measured either with a chain or with a tape.
 The direction of the magnetic meridian is established at each traverse station independently.
-The method is also known as tree or loose needle method.
+The method is also known as a tree or loose needle method.

 Traversing by Fast Needle Method